APLMOOC/APLMOOC/docs/course/ch2/part4.md

 1 1 1 1 1
 ```

 *Strings* in APL are vectors of characters, defined using single quotes.
-The ⎕A constant return the string 'ABCDEFGHIJKLMNOPQRSTUVWXYZ', more on this in Chapter 3.
+The useful ⎕A system constant stores the upper-case english alphabet 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'.

 ```
       WORD ← 'STONE'